GuyZwer/Finding-the-percentage/README.md

 Output Format

-Print one line: The average of the marks obtained by the particular student correct to 2 decimal places.
+Print one line: The average of the marks obtained by the particular student correct to 2 decimal places